redpanda-data/console/README.md

 - **Message viewer:** Explore your topics' messages in our message viewer through ad-hoc queries and dynamic filters.
 Find any message you want using JavaScript functions to filter messages.
 Supported encodings are: JSON, Avro, Protobuf, XML, MessagePack, Text and Binary (hex view).
 The used encoding (except Protobuf) is recognized automatically.
 - **Consumer groups:** List all your active consumer groups along with their active group offsets, edit group offsets (by group, topic or partition) or delete a consumer group.
 - **Topic overview:** Browse through the list of your Kafka topics, check their configuration, space usage, list all consumers who consume a single topic or watch partition details (such as low and high water marks, message count, ...), embed topic documentation from a git repository and more.
-- **Cluster overview:** List ACLs, available brokers, their space usage, rack id and other information to get a high level overview of your brokers in your cluster.
+- **Cluster overview:** List vailable brokers, their space usage, rack id, health, configuration and other information to get a high level overview of your brokers in your cluster.
+- **Security**: Create, list or edit Kafka ACLs and SASL-SCRAM users.
-- **Schema Registry:** List all Avro, Protobuf or JSON schemas within your schema registry.
+- **Schema Registry:** List and manage all aspects of your Avro, Protobuf or JSON schemas within your schema registry.
 - **Kafka connect:** Manage connectors from multiple connect clusters, patch configs, view their current state or restart tasks.
+- **Redpanda Transforms:** Manage and monitor data transforms deployed in your Redpanda cluster.

 ## Getting Started

 ### Prerequisites

 - Redpanda or any Kafka deployment (v1.0.0+) compatible
-- Docker runtime (single binary builds will be provided in the future)
+- A web browser to access the Console, which can be deployed using Docker builds or as a single binary across all platforms (amd64 / arm64)

 ### Installing

-We offer pre built docker images for RP Console, a Helm chart and a Terraform module to make the installation as comfortable as possible for you.
-Please take a look at our dedicated [Installation documentation](https://docs.redpanda.com/docs/console/installation/).
+We offer pre built docker images for RP Console, binary builds and a Helm chart to make the installation as comfortable as possible for you.
+Please take a look at our dedicated [Installation documentation](https://docs.redpanda.com/current/get-started/quick-start/).

 ### Quick Start